mrrostam/rcplant/README.md

 def run(self)
 ```

-A function to run the simulation
+A function to run the simulation.

 ##### Outputs:
 - RPSimulation.`total_missed` : Number of missed containers.